tearfulDalvik/almace-scaffolding/_app/_posts/work/2019-12-19-cqupt-proxy.md

 <details>
   <summary><b>Advanced Notices</b></summary>
   <ol>
-    <li>Some destination server requires an TLS connection, and <code>.secure.endpoint.domain</code> is aimed to do that.
+    <li>Some destination server requires an TLS connection, and <code>*.secure.endpoint.domain</code> is aimed to do that.
 Otherwise, <code>*.endpoint.domain</code> will initiate a plain HTTP request to the destination.</li>
     <li>Considering there will be many direct IP forwards, and there is no need to acquire a certificate for them.
 Thus, any domain access like <code>jwzx.endpoint.domain</code> is provided with a valid wildcard certificate, while IP accesses are not.</li>
-    <li>Destinations with unusual port(other than 80 and 443) are not supported and its link will not be overridden.</li>
+    <li>Destinations with unusual port(other than 80 and 443) are not supported and their link will not be overridden.</li>
   </ol>
 </details>

 ## Under the hood
+I used a Raspberry Pi 4 as the gateway benefited by its gigabit ethernet controller.

 {: .largetype}
 [NGINX Configuration &#x27A1;&#xfe0e;](https://colab.ifengge.cn/snippets/22)